-The Shure SM7B Microphone is a popular choice for broadcast applications, the SM7B is often seen in studio situations parked above hi-hats, in front of bass cabinets, and as a vocal mic for rock vocalists.
-The SM7B excels on many fronts!
+The Shure SM7B Dynamic Microphone is a "must have" microphone in any studio.
+Versatile and often seen parked above hi-hats, in front of bass cabinets or as a vocal mic.
+The Shure SM7B is a studio workhorse and excels on many fronts!

 Shure SM7B Dynamic Microphone Features